asharif123/my_projects/README.md

 User can see all items purchased in table format, Google APIs is used to confirm the user's delivery location where user can edit the shipping address.

+User can see shipping address on either Google Maps or has option to see on Google Earth.

 User can add more items to cart, proceed to checkout or cancel the entire order

 ![confirmation](https://user-images.githubusercontent.com/49471791/92185259-44d23f80-ee08-11ea-905e-eed87086ee04.JPG)